fatimakazim/fatimakazim.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 This analysis allows us to see the progression of feminist thought, from the fight for equality to the questioning of gender as a construct and the call for a more inclusive movement that considers race, class, and other forms of oppression.
 The shift from universal to intersectional feminism in the works of Beauvoir and Hooks reflects the growing understanding of the complexity of gender and the need for more inclusive forms of feminist activism.

 ## References

-Beauvoir, Simone de.
-The Second Sex.
-Translated by Constance Borde and Sheila Malovany-Chevallier, Vintage, 2011. hooks, bell.
-Ain’t I a Woman: Black Women and Feminism.
+- Beauvoir, Simone de. *The Second Sex*.
+Translated by Constance Borde and Sheila Malovany-Chevallier, Vintage, 2011.
+- hooks, bell. *Ain’t I a Woman: Black Women and Feminism*.
 South End Press, 1981.
-Moi, Toril.
-Simone de Beauvoir: The Making of an Intellectual Woman.
+- Moi, Toril. *Simone de Beauvoir: The Making of an Intellectual Woman*.
 Oxford UP, 2008.
-Wollstonecraft, Mary.
-A Vindication of the Rights of Woman.
+- Wollstonecraft, Mary. *A Vindication of the Rights of Woman*.
 Edited by Janet Todd, Oxford UP, 2008.
-Rockwell, Geoffrey, and Stefan Sinclair.
-False Positives: Opportunities and Dangers in Big-Data Text Analysis.
-Hermeneutica, 2016, p.
+- Rockwell, Geoffrey, and Stefan Sinclair.
+"False Positives: Opportunities and Dangers in Big-Data Text Analysis." *Hermeneutica*, 2016, p.
 113.
-Kirmizialtin, Suphan, and David Joseph Wrisley.
-"Exploring Gulf Manumission Documents with Word Vectors."
-Journal of Digital Islamicate Research, vol. 2, 2024, pp. 1–29.
+- Kirmizialtin, Suphan, and David Joseph Wrisley.
+"Exploring Gulf Manumission Documents with Word Vectors." *Journal of Digital Islamicate Research*, vol. 2, 2024, pp. 1–29.

 ```